The 6 Best LSAT Prep Books [2021 Edition]

 Along with all the practice drills and question online and in the text, the 5lbs.
 Book of LSAT Practice Drills provides cheat sheets that break down what you need to know by question and game type, comprehensive review guides for each of the three main sections, and downloadable flashcards.
 (A thoughtful alternative to expecting students carry around a five-pound book!)
 To support your success in studying, the book also gives students a crash course that explains their lexicon and approach for prepping students, as well as an online LSAT navigator.
 The online navigator helps analyze your performance throughout prep and provides breakdowns and answer explanations for questions.

 Some may find the length and extent of detail to be tedious, while others say the many practice questions keeps students actively engaged, of course this is objective to each student.
 If your goal in prep is to get as much review and practice as possible and really pin down your individual skills, this book may be a great option for you.
-Read more user reviews on Amazon.
+Read more user reviews at Amazon.

 - This book has the most questions you will find in an LSAT prep book.